 The Sadr grouping has not been included in the Governing Council.
 Moqtada has used his Friday prayer sermons in Najaf and other forums to denounce the Council as a puppet of the U.S. occupation.
-In July 2003, Moqtada and his aides began recruiting for an Islamic army, for now unarmed, that Sadr says must challenge the U.S. occupation with force.
-He is also openly calling for a cleric-led Islamic state similar to that of Iran.
+In July 2003, Moqtada and his aides began recruiting for an Islamic army, for now unarmed, that Sadr says must challenge the U.S. occupation, although he has thus far stopped short of openly calling for armed attacks on American forces.
+He is openly calling for a cleric-led Islamic state similar to that of Iran.
 In August 2003, Shiites in Basra and in Baghdad rioted against British and U.S. occupation forces over fuel shortages and perceived slights, and there was speculation that Moqtada was helping fuel the riots.

 Ayatollah Sistani/Hawza al-Ilmiyah.
 The revered Grand Ayatollah Ali al-Sistani, based in Najaf, was repressed during Saddam's rule and is emerging as a major potential force in post-war Iraq.
 The United States had no contact with Sistani when Saddam was in power.
-He is the most senior of the four Shiite clerics that lead the Najaf- based "Hawza al-Ilmiya," a major grouping of seminaries and Shiite clerics.
+He is the most senior of the Shiite clerics that lead the Najaf- based "Hawza al-Ilmiya," a major grouping of seminaries and Shiite clerics.
+Other senior clerics include Ayatollah Mohammad Sa'id Al Hakim, uncle of the slain SCIRI leader Mohammad Baqr, and Isaac Fayadh.
 The Hawza, which is well funded through donations, is becoming an important source of political authority in the Shiite regions of Iraq, hiring Iraqis to perform functions performed by the former regime and issuing directives, often obeyed, for some Iraqi civil servants to return to work.
-Sistani himself, now free of a long house arrest at the hands of Baghdad, has a large following of former students throughout the Shiite portions of Iraq.
-Sistani and the Hawza are generally allied with SCIRI in the intra-Shiite power struggle, seeking to contain Moqtada Al Sadr, who Sistani and SCIRI both view as radical and impulsive.

 Sistani, who is of Iranian ethnicity, is considered to be in the tradition of Ayatollah Khoi in opposing a direct role for clerics in governmental affairs, and Sistani and the Hawza have spoken against a direct role for the clerics in governing post-war Iraq.
 However, in early July 2003, Sistani began to take a more active role in Iraq's post-war decision-making by issuing a statement that only elected Iraqis - not a U.S.-appointed governing council - should draft a constitution.
+Sistani and the Hawza are generally allied with SCIRI in the intra-Shiite power struggle, seeking to contain Moqtada Al Sadr, whom Sistani and SCIRI both view as radical and impulsive.

 Islamic Amal.
-SCIRI has been allied with another Shiite Islamist organization called the Islamic Amal (Action) Organization.
+Another Shiite Islamist organization called the Islamic Amal (Action) Organization has traditionally been allied with SCIRI.
 In the early 1980s, Islamic Amal was under the SCIRI umbrella but later broke with it.
 It is headed by Mohammed Taqi Modarassi, who returned to Iraq from exile in Iran in April 2003, after Saddam Hussein's regime fell.
 Islamic Amal, which has a following among Shiite Islamists mainly in Karbala, conducted attacks against Saddam Hussein's regime in the 1980s.
 However, it does not appear to have a following nearly as large as SCIRI or the other Shiite Islamist groups.
 Modarassi's brother, Abd al-Hadi, headed the Islamic Front for the Liberation of Bahrain, which tried to stir up Shiite unrest against the Bahrain regime in the 1980s and 1990s (see below).
 Since returning to Iraq in April 2003, Mohammad Taqi has argued against violent opposition to the U.S. occupation, saying that such a challenge would plunge Iraq into civil warfare.